 It’s what I’d always expected of my teachers, having to stand up the front of the classroom and look like they were in control.

-These days, not so much, but back in my day, teachers, and particularly the men, were to be feared, and stern expressions were the least of the features of an effective teacher.
+These days, not so much, but back in my day, teachers, and particularly the men, were to be feared, and stern expressions were the features of an effective teacher.

 So, in this context, it means a hardness or severity of manner.